Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Model and Estimation

 which in principle can be approximated using simulation based approaches (see \citealt{snijders2002markov}).
 However, this is a numerically challenging task, since $\boldsymbol{u}$ is high dimensional, namely $n$ dimensional.
 We therefore propose to approximate the estimation step of $\boldsymbol{u}$ by pseudolikelihood estimation.
-To do so we look at the model for a single edge given the rest of the network, which is given in (\ref{eq:logextergm}).
-If we now take $\vectheta^{T}\, \Delta_{ij} \, s(\by)$ as given offset and postulate normality for $\boldsymbol{u}$ we obtain by ignoring the dependence of $y_{ij}$ the (pseudo) likelihood of a Generalized Linear Mixed Effects model.\\
+To do so we look at the model for a single edge given the rest of the network.
+That is to say we take model (\ref{eq:logextergm}), but now we fix $o_{ij} \coloneqq \vectheta^{T}\, \Delta_{ij} \, \boldsymbol{s}(y)$ as offset and ignore the dependence on $\by$.
+This leads to a pseudolikelihood approach as discussed for instance in \cite{VANDUIJN200952}.
+The pseudo-log-likelihood thereby equals

+where a priori coefficient $\boldsymbol{u}$ follows a normal distribution as given in (\ref{eq:randomdist}).
+The pseudo-log-likelihood (\ref{eq:pseudo_loglik1}) together with (\ref{eq:randomdist}) leads to (pseudo) Generalized Linear Mixed Effects Model, so that we can borrow estimation strategies from this field.
+In particular we make use of \cite{10.2307/2290687} who propose to approximate the resulting marginal likelihood using a Laplace approximation, similar to (\ref{eq:laplace}) above.
+This allows to estimate the a priori variance $\sigma^{2}_{u}$ and predict the random coefficients $\boldsymbol{u}$.
+Note, if $o_{ij}$ is independent of $y_{-ij}$, then the Laplace approach (\ref{eq:laplace}) is equal to the estimation proposed in \cite{10.2307/2290687}.
+Apparently, this is the case for the so-called $p_2$ model (see \citealt{Duijn-etal:2004}).
+To be specific, the Laplace approximated pseudolikelihood with $o_{ij} = (o_{1\,2}, o_{1\,3}, \ldots , o_{n-1\,n})$ as offset and constant terms omitted results through